LachlanStephan/mysite/README.md

 # Impovements / Roadmap

--   plan re-write with SvelteKit
+-   re-write all code with classes
+-   re-create / create some some ui with web components (maybe make home and blog two different pages with shared header/footer web comp)